 If you show them the image on the right, you'll get a, "Holy fuck it's a god-damn Samsquanch!"

 Moral of the story: You don't have time to re-write all of your essays from scratch.
-But the ones that matter to you are almost always worth it.
+But the ones that will stand the test of time are almost always worth it.

 First write for yourself, then write for your reader.